Ávila, Spain – September 12, 2010

-The Monsignor and I arrived in Avila at about 10:15.
-We stopped by the tourist information office and picked up our obligatory maps of Avila.
-Many parts of Avila date from the late 1000s to the mid 1100s.
+The Monsignor and I arrived in Ávila at about 10:15.
+We stopped by the tourist information office and picked up our obligatory maps of Ávila.
+Many parts of the city date from the late 1000s to the mid-1100s.

-We walked around the exterior of the Cathedral and took some photos.
-At about 10:40 we went inside the main chapel of the Cathedral and attended 11:00 mass.
-This was the second mass I have attended at this Cathedral.
+We walked around the exterior of the Cathedral of Ávila took some photos.
+At about 10:40 we went inside the main chapel of the cathedral and attended 11:00 mass.
+This was the second mass I have attended at this cathedral.
 For me, the beautiful high alter makes it rather difficult to concentrate on the mass.
 The high altar must be some 40 feet tall.
 It is built of ornately carved wood and then apparently overlaid with gold leaf.
 This work frames some 24 paintings depicting various scenes from the life of Jesus, the Evangelists, and the Apostles.
 I was in awe.

 We went back outside, gathered our thoughts, and headed to the mansion of the Polentinos Family.
 We thought we might be able to tour the mansion.
 As it turned out, we could not.
 The mansion is now the General Military Archive of Avila.
 We were only allowed to look at the courtyard.
 We could not take any photos.

 From there we found our way to the church of St. John the Baptist.
 The church was not open; however, there was a sign on the side of the church that noted St. Teresa was baptized there on April 4, 1515.

 We decided it was time for lunch.
 We sat at an outdoor cafe on the west side of the Plaza del Mercado Chico.
 The lunch was marginal.
 It took forever to get our server to bring us the check.
 It was a good thing we were not in a hurry.